 Modern Slavery risk in the context of Smartbox Group UK Ltd's business

-- Our supply chain includes suppliers providing experience days in relation to the products on our website, professional service providers, consultants in the areas of legal, finance and marketing, utility providers, cleaning and waste management, IT equipment, office stationery supply companies, food and beverage for the consumption of employee’s and guests.
+- Our supply chain includes suppliers providing experience days in relation to the products on our website, professional service providers, consultants in the areas of legal, finance and marketing, utility providers, cleaning and waste management, IT equipment, office stationery supply companies, food and beverages for the consumption of employees and guests.
 We take care to ensure that our suppliers do not fall under the high-ranking slavery index.

 Response to Modern Slavery risks